agrostar/rest-on-mongo/README.md

    * If `PREFIXES` is defined, the variables `SERVER` and `DB` will be ignored, giving preference to the multiple database mode of operation.
    * Multiple prefixes can connect to the same server+database.
 Although supported, this is useless.
    * None of the environment variables are required.
 A server as in the Quick Start section above will be started if no environment variables are found.
+   * Since the shell does not allow usage of the dash (`-`) character in environment variable names, you should use an `_` instead of `-` in the names where there is a dash in the prefix (which is indeed allowed).

 ## Using `rest-on-mongo` as a library